Radan-Boris/plsql-pdb-oem-Sheja-Radan--Boris/README.md

 **Task 2: Creation and Deletion of PDB**
-- Created a new pluggable database (PDB) named: bo_to_delete_29096 SCREENSHOT/create pdb to be dropped.png
+- Created a new pluggable database (PDB) named: bo_to_delete_29096 Image to task: SCREENSHOT/create pdb to be dropped.png
 - Dropped the new pluggable database
-  SCREENSHOT/pdb dropped.png
+ Image to task: SCREENSHOT/pdb dropped.png

  **Task 3: Configure Oracle Enterprise Manager (OEM)**
  - i have confugured the OEM
+  Image to task: SCREENSHOT/CONFIGURE OEM.png
+- then we proceded to this link:https://localhost:8443/em that we use to open oracle enterprise manager in order to see the health of our oracle database Image to task: